Reclaimed vintage & film cameras from professional resellers. Shipping worldwide from Finland, Denmark, Hungary and the US.

 Everyone who has ever gone to the sea knows that you need to know what kind of weather is coming so that seafaring will stay fun in the long run.
 You also need to have a place to get food and supplies.

 After the tsunami in Thailand back in 2004, most of the infrastructure for tourists had been wiped out.
 Visiting last year I noticed a small little beach shack built by the surfing community standing amidst the rebuilt luxury hotel compounds.
 It was just beside the best waves and was nothing too fancy - just a hut with a bar, hammocks, small eco huts and a great kitchen making good budget food.
 It had been created by passionate people due to demand that came organically, but seemed to attract all the people from the nearest twenty hotels to try something more real.
 The surfers told their friends and their friends came, but how did the non-core people know to come?
 They had seen reviews from people on Tripadvisor, and through the business they brought to the shack, it could grow to better service the core community as well.

 The community needs good local passionate beach shacks in the best locations around the world.
 These shacks are the core of why the sea will stay attractive.
 At the same time the community needs a good modern navigation system that will help people see the changes in the weather and easily point the newcomers to try something more real.
 These two things combined create a new backbone for the supply chain that enables everyone to enjoy the sea for years to come.

 What part does Cameraventures play in all of this?

 We aim to be the navigation system for the analog world.
 We have the knowhow to build up the digital infrastructure the community needs and we aim to do it as openly and globally as possible.
-Our goal is to try to save the enjoyment of life at sea for as many people as possible with what we have always been good at here in Finland – connecting people.
+Our goal is to try to save the enjoyment of life at sea of film photography for as many people as possible with what we have always been good at here in Finland – connecting people.